vnklaimis/FantasyNight-docs/rules/roleplay.rst

 """""""""""""""""
 When any player roleplays death it will result in a character kill.
 A player cannot kill themselves or roleplay death and then have it appealed to come back, or try to roleplay coming back to life (unless assisted by CPR or defibrillators) within reasonable limits.

-Aircraft crashes
-"""""""""""""""""
-In order to improve and force realism on aircrafts, any crash that resulted in death will be transformed into a Character Kill.
-This only applies to the person in command of the aircraft.

 Infiltrating Organizations
 """"""""""""""""""""""""""